 13. Contact customer support for further assistance.

 Gmail rarely crashes on iPhones.
 However, issues related to app updates and network connections can still occur.
 To address any problems you may encounter with the Gmail app on your iPhone, we have compiled a list of effective fixes and troubleshooting steps.

-Here are some recommended solutions and helpful tips to resolve any Gmail-related issues on your iPhone.
+Here are 6 recommended solutions and helpful tips to resolve any Gmail-related issues on your iPhone.

 Open the App Store > Search for Gmail > Tap on “Update”.

-Exit the app by pressing the home button or swiping up from the bottom of the screen.
-Then Swipe left or right to find the Gmail app preview and swipe the Gmail app up to close it.
+Exit the app by pressing the home button or swiping up from the bottom of the screen > Swipe left or right to find the Gmail app preview > Swipe the Gmail app up to shut it down.

-Swipe down the screen to access the notification panel and check if your WiFi is still connected.
-Long-press on the WiFi icon to open the settings and reconnect to the WiFi network if it’s not connected.
-Retry using Gmail after reconnecting.
+Swipe down the screen to access the notification panel > Check if your WiFi is still connected > Long-press on the WiFi icon to open the settings > Reconnect to the WiFi network if it’s not connected > Retry using Gmail after reconnecting.

-Swipe down from the top of your screen and click on the airplane icon to turn it on then click on it again to turn it off.
+Swipe down from the top of your screen > Click on the airplane icon to turn it on > Click on it again to turn it off.

 For other iPhone models, please refer to the respective guide on how to restart your iPhone.